uva-math/uva-math-code/info/new_to_dept.md

 ---
-title: New to the department
+title: New to the department?
 layout: static_page_no_right_menu
 permalink: /new_to_department/
 nav_id:  New to the department?